-As with base salary and short-term incentive opportunities, the compensation committee established the 2015 long-term incentive opportunities based on its review of the market compensation analysis and individual executive officer experience and tenure and both individual and company performance.
-Following its review, the compensation committee increased the 2015 target long-term incentive award opportunities as a percentage of base salary for each of Mr. Anderson (from 135% to 160%), Mr. Keen (from 90% to 100%), Mr. Minor (from 110% to 120%), and Mr. Blackburn (from 70% to 80%) compared to the target level for 2014.
+As with base salary and short-term incentive opportunities, the compensation committee established the 2017 long-term incentive opportunities based on its review of the market compensation analysis and individual executive officer experience and tenure and both individual and company performance.
+Following its review, the compensation committee increased the 2017 target long-term incentive award opportunities as a percentage of base salary for both Mr. Anderson (from 200 percent to 220 percent) and Mr. Buckham (from 30 percent to 90 percent), compared to the target level for 2016.
+In making its decision, the compensation committee considered the fact that Mr. Anderson and Mr. Buckham also received base salary increases for 2017, and that these base salary increases would automatically increase the potential long-term incentive awards for these two NEOs for 2017.
+However, the compensation committee determined that in addition to the base salary increases, it should also increase the percentage of base salary payable under the 2017 long-term incentive for these individuals, due to their accomplishments as reflected in their annual performance evaluations, and to bring compensation levels closer to market compensation levels.
+Mr. Buckham's award was also increased due to his new role and change in responsibilities.

-Payment of Performance-Based Shares for 2013-2015 Performance Period
+Payment of Performance-Based Shares for 2015-2017 Performance Period

-The performance-based shares granted for the 2013-2015 performance period were paid at 150 percent of target in February 2016, based on our CEPS of \$11.36 and our relative TSR at the 93rd percentile.
-The table that follows lists (1) the target performance-based share awards granted, (2) the shares issued, and (3) the dividend equivalent payments earned.
+The performance-based shares granted in February 2018 for the 2015-2017 performance period were earned at 152 percent of target, based on our CEPS of \$12.02, and at 185.71 percent of target based on our relative TSR at the 85th percentile.
+The table that follows lists (1) the target performance-based share awards granted, (2) the shares actually earned, and (3) the dividend equivalent payments earned.